SPD-RCR/hw-03-JavaScript-Password-Generator/psuedo-code.md

 WHEN the password is generated
 ```

-- Verify at least 2 characters in password are from each user defined character types
+- Possibly -- Verify at least 2 characters in password are from each user defined character types
 - Possibly -- Verify password does Not list a character from the same character type as the character listed before it (To avoid grouping of similar character types)

 ```